-Router module allows you to branch your flow into several routes and process the data within each route differently.
-Once a Router receives a bundle, it forwards a bundle's copy to each connected route in the order the routes were attached to the Router.
+The Router module allows you to branch your flow into several routes and process the data within each route differently.
+Once a Router receives a bundle, it forwards it to each connected route in the order the routes were attached to the Router.

 A Router can be added to a scenario in one of the following ways:

 Bto which another module is already connected.
 Just drag the left "ear" of the module

 Aand drop it on to module

 You can place a filter on a route after the Router to filter bundles as on any other route: just click on the route, add conditions and click on the "OK" button to save the filter setup:

 The filter setup on a route after a Router contains a special option: The fallback route:

 When enabled, this route is used in the case when a bundle cannot continue on from the Router via any other route because the filters on the other routes filtered it out.
 The Fallback route is distinguished with a different arrow sign inside the Router module: